Xylitol Poisoning in Dogs

 What is the prognosis for recovery from xylitol poisoning?

-The prognosis is good for dogs that are treated before clinical signs develop, or for dogs that develop uncomplicated hypoglycemia that is quickly reversed.
-If liver failure develops, the prognosis is generally guarded and patients may need prolonged treatment.
+The prognosis is good for dogs that are treated before clinical signs develop, or for dogs that develop uncomplicated hypoglycemia that is quickly reversed with treatment.
+If liver failure develops, patients will need more prolonged treatment, but the prognosis should still be good with appropriate treatment.

 How can I prevent this problem?

-If you use products containing xylitol, make sure they are stored safely out of reach of your dogs.
-Do not share any food that may contain xylitol with your dogs.
-When brushing your dogs’ teeth, only use toothpaste intended for dogs, never one made for human use.
-Keep in mind that there are some veterinary products that contain small amounts of xylitol (e.g., gabapentin medication, mouthwashes).
-At prescribed doses, these should not result in xylitol poisoning; however, if ingested in large amounts, they can potentially result in poisoning.
+If you use products containing xylitol, make sure they are stored safely out of reach of all pets in the home, especially dogs.
+Do not share any food with your pets that may contain xylitol.
+When brushing your pets’ teeth, only use toothpaste intended for dogs, never one made for human use.
+Keep in mind there are some veterinary products that contain small amounts of xylitol (e.g., mouthwashes).
+At prescribed doses, these products should not result in xylitol poisoning; however, if ingested in large amounts, they can potentially result in poisoning.

 Related Articles